Kansas Military and Veterans Benefits

 • Not had any license suspended, revoked, or cancelled

-• Have not had had any conviction for a violation of military, state or local laws relating to motor vehicle traffic control (other than a parking violation) as a result of a traffic accident and has no record of an accident in which they were at fault
+• Have not had any conviction for a violation of military, state or local laws relating to motor vehicle traffic control (other than a parking violation) as a result of a traffic accident and has no record of an accident in which they were at fault

 Kansas CDL Certification for Military Waiver of Knowledge and Skills Test